stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2023-05-25: [Stgit v2.3.0][v2.3.0] has been released.

+The headline feature for this release is prebuilt StGit packages for various platforms.
+Unofficial deb and rpm packages containing a statically linked `stg` executable should help solve the problem of how to deploy a modern version of StGit on distributions using deb and rpm packages.
+And a shiny new msi package makes StGit natively deployable on Windows without requiring users to build it themselves.

+This release gets a minor bump because the `import-compressed` feature has been removed in favor of always-on support for importing compressed patches and tarball series.
+Part of this change was switching from the bzip2 crate, which depends on the system libbz2, to the pure-Rust bzip2-rs crate which allows for static linking when not using the `import-url` feature.

+This release also contains a few more bugfixes to `stg import`.

 ### 2023-05-15: [StGit v2.2.4][v2.2.4] has been released.

 StGit regained the ability to upgrade from stacks created by very old